Structural dynamics of a model of amorphous silicon: Dynamics of fluctuations in sample shapes

 Long runtimes required to obtain long time series of sample snapshots prevent us to pinpoint the exponents with higher numerical accuracy.
 Nevertheless, we can still reflect on the nature of the anomalous diffusion we observe here for a-Si.
 In particular, in the past work of two of us, we have observed that anomalous diffusion in materials tend to belong to the fractional Brownian motion (fBm) class, while their stochastic dynamics described by Generalized Langevin equation (GLE) with power-law memory \cite{panja2010generalized,panja2010anomalous,zhong2018generalized,panja2015efficient}, with the exponent of the power-law memory, within the numerical accuracy, matching the anomalous diffusion exponent really well.
 The memory can be interpreted in terms of restoring forces: when thermal fluctuations move a sample configuration one way, subsequent fluctuations tend to undo that move.
 If the simulations of a-Si were amenable to reach sufficiently long times, we would be able to perform a similar analysis here as well; unfortunately that is not the case.

 That said, given that the waiting times do not have a power-law tail, as demonstrated in Fig. \ref{fig5} rules out a continuous-time random walk (CTRW) type stochastic process for $V$, $B_1$ and $B_2$.
-To completely rule out CTRW, we plot the velocity autocorrelation function (VACF) for these quantities in Figs. \ref{vacf}.
-These data rather cleanly demonstrate that the VACF is negative for $\tau\neq0$, and approaches zero for large $\tau$ from below the $x$-axis.
+To completely rule out CTRW, we plot the velocity autocorrelation function (VACF) for these quantities in Fig. \ref{vacf}, VACF $C_{v}^{Q}\left( \tau \right)$ is defined in Eq. \ref{vacfeq} for quantity $Q$, where $v_Q\left( \tau \right) =\partial Q/\partial \tau $ is the velocity of the quantity Q. These data rather cleanly demonstrate that the VACF is negative for $\tau\neq0$, and approaches zero for large $\tau$ from below the $x$-axis.

 For completeness, we also present the jump length distributions of $B_1$, $B_2$ and $V$ in Fig. \ref{disjump}.
 Note that these distributions do not feature fat tails, thereby ruling out Levy-flight like effects.